John DeLorean: Early life

 DeLorean was born in Detroit, the eldest of four sons of Zachary and Kathryn DeLorean.
-His father, a mill worker, was Romanian, born Zaharia Delorean (/ro/) in the village of Sugág, Alsó-Fehér County, Austria-Hungary (currently Șugag, Alba County, Romania) and emigrated to the United States when he was 20.
+His father, a mill worker, was Romanian, born Zaharia Delorean (/ro/) in the village of Sugág, Alsó-Fehér County, Austria-Hungary (currently Șugag, Alba County, Romania) and immigrated to the United States when he was 20.
 He spent time in Montana and Gary, Indiana, before moving to Michigan.
 By the time John was born, Zachary had found employment as a union organizer at the Ford Motor Company factory in nearby Highland Park.
-His poor English skills and lack of education prevented him from higher-paid work.
+His poor English skills and lack of education prevented him from obtaining higher-paid work.
 When not required at Ford, he occasionally worked as a carpenter.

 DeLorean's mother was a Hungarian citizen of Hungarian origin.
 She was employed at the Carboloy Products Division of General Electric throughout much of DeLorean's early life.
 She took work wherever she could to supplement the family's income.
 She generally tolerated Zachary's intermittent episodes of erratic behavior; but during several of his more violent periods, she took her sons to live with her sister in Los Angeles, where they stayed for a year or so at a time.
 DeLorean's parents divorced in 1942.
 John subsequently saw little of his father, who moved into a boarding house and became a solitary and estranged drug addict.